Custom Credential Attributes

 Solution: Upgrade at https://app.certlister.com/billing

-Custom fields do not appear in the certificate dialog
+Custom fields do not appear in the credential dialog

 Check: